 Brightly colored composition notebooks become charged objects oscillating between excitement and dread, evoking sentiments from nostalgia and innocence to anger and shame.
 Through inscription and erasure, I introduce concepts of silencing and judgment.
 Simple repetition becomes a tool of resilience, while language teeters on the edge of legibility, transforming into incomprehensible babble.
 Others offer moments of light-hearted joy.

-In others, I revisit the iconic childhood Crayola crayon engaging in childlike play to craft a series of compositions that reflect both the joys and frustrations of early childhood in equal measure.
-Simple classroom tools such as thumb tacks and scotch tape are further explored to unravel visual calculations.
+In Every Color in the Box, I revisit the iconic childhood Crayola crayon engaging in childlike play to craft a series of compositions that reflect the joys and frustrations of early childhood in equal measure.
+I further explore simple classroom tools such as thumb tacks and scotch tape to unravel visual calculations.

 As I witness the erosion of our educational system, the rise of theocratic influences, censorship of ideas, manipulation of language, distortion of history, and suppression of individual personhood, these lessons resonate as urgent and critical.